babasaraki/iandow.github.io/_posts/2016-10-2-Junit-Examples-for-Kafka.md

 }
 {% endhighlight %}

-Here is what my maven dependency for Junit looks like in pom.xml:
+Here is what my maven dependency for JUnit looks like in pom.xml:

 {% highlight bash %}
 <dependency>